 The key to managing your negative thoughts is to practice trying to distance yourself from these thoughts and observe them rather than react automatically to them.

 Identify those thoughts that will draw you in and create confusion and inertia within you.
 Accept that these thoughts do not serve you well and work towards having more control over them.

-If you are criticising yourself for doing something wrong then label that thought “criticising”.
-Then ask yourself how long you want to spend criticising and blaming yourself.
+If you are criticizing yourself for doing something wrong, then label that thought “criticizing”.
+Then, ask yourself how long you want to spend criticizing and blaming yourself.
 My suggestion is that you spend zero time doing this activity.

 “Find a place inside where there’s joy, and the joy will burn out the pain” — Joseph Campbell

 When you are feeling despair, frustration and hopelessness, it is easy to forget the good things that are happening in your life.
 In fact, if you are consumed by negativity, you will start to believe that there is nothing good in your life.

 Focusing on what in your life is good and what brings you joy is an important step to you changing your life.
 The more you focus on the good in your life, the more hopeful you become.